The path to membership

 5. Have your own artist page on the SBA’s website and display the details of all your books, courses, and workshops on the members’ courses page

 6. Enter up to six works into SBA exhibitions at the applicable submission fee (subject to selection)

 7. Reduced commission on exhibition sales (currently a commission of 35% for work up to 75cm on the longest side and 40% for more than 75cm)

 8. Membership card

-9. A free copy of our show catalogue when attending the exhibition, on production of membership card
+9. A free copy of our show catalogue when attending the exhibition, on the production of a membership card

-17. The opportunity to attend free or subsidised trips to museums, talks or other events with your fellow artists
+16. The opportunity to attend free or subsidised trips to museums and other events with your fellow artists

 18. Periodic email news